What if I’ve Elected To Enroll In Hospice Care?

 UNDERSTANDING HEALTH CARE DIRECTIVE AND LIVING WILL

-A health care power of attorney allows someone to make decisions for you (when you can’t) concerning doctors, hospitals, medication and so on.
-People often wonder…”My husband and I have been married for 40 years; can’t I just make decisions for him?”
-Unfortunately, the law in NJ presumes that, no matter how long you’ve been married, or no matter how close you are to your loved one, if you have not given him or her authority to act for you under a proper power of attorney and/or healthcare directive, then you must have meant not to give them permission to act for you.
+A health care power of attorney (often called a medical directive or living will) allows someone to make decisions for you (when you can’t) concerning doctors, hospitals, medication and so on.
+People often wonder…”My husband and I have been married for 40 years; can’t I just make decisions for him or her?”
+Unfortunately, the law in NJ presumes that, no matter how long you’ve been married, or no matter how close you are to your loved one, if he or she has not given you legal authority to act for him or her by way of a written and signed power of attorney and/or healthcare directive, then he or she must have not wanted to give you permission to act for them.
 Yes, this means you do not have legal authority to make financial and/or health and life care decisions for your spouse or partner of 40 years.

 Parents are the legal guardians of their minor children, and decisions for them can be made until the child turns 18.
-Once that child is no longer a minor, after age 18…then the parent loses the legal authority to make those decisions.
-If your parent, spouse or child over age 18 has not given you specific authority to make decisions for him or her, then the law presumes that they must have meant not to give you such authority.
-And that means you will not be able to make decisions for them.
-Yes, this means you cannot make legal decisions for your 39-year-old unmarried son or daughter.
+Once that child is no longer a minor but becomes an adult, after age 18… then the parent loses the legal authority to make decisions.
+If a child over age 18 has not given you specific authority to make medical or legal decisions for him or her, then the law presumes that they did not want to give you such authority.
+And that means you will not be able to legally make decisions for them.
+Yes, this means you cannot make legal decisions for your 49-year-old terminally ill unmarried son or daughter.

 What’s more, if your loved one loses the ability to give you authority under a power of attorney, (i.e. if he can no longer understand and sign the documents) and decisions need to be made, you will have to go to court and begin a costly legal process called a guardianship or conservatorship.

-From my experience as an elder law and elder care attorney who has helped thousands of families, the reason why people don’t have powers of attorney in place is not because they don’t want someone to manage things for them…oftentimes it’s simply that they didn’t know they needed these documents.
-It comes as a shock when I tell them that, since this was never put in writing, they have no legal authority to make decisions for their spouse or parents or adult children.
+From my experience as an elder law attorney who has helped thousands of families, the reason why people don’t have powers of attorney in place is not because they don’t want someone to make legal decisions for them or to manage things for them in times of emergency… it’s simply that they didn’t know they needed these documents.
+It comes as a shock when I tell them that, since nothing was ever put in writing, they have no legal authority to make decisions for their spouse or parents or adult children.

 Having the appropriate financial and health care powers of attorney in place is a critical first step.
 Other legal issues related to end-of-life planning will likely also arise.
 After executing a durable power of attorney for finances, health care, and for health-care treatment (i.e. a living will), you and your family may need to consider estate planning.
 Please contact Fredrick P. Niemann to discuss your hospice estate planning matter.
 He can be reached at (855) 376-5291 or by email at email@example.com.